Last Updated on February 20, 2025

 This was a wise move as inflation had reached 23%.

-But it would destroy the monetary system.
+But it would soon destroy the monetary system.

 Law initially responded by suspending convertibility into gold and silver and devaluing the paper currency by 50%.
 But this could not save the system.